Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 How to Answer

 Consider the directions each zebra can choose and calculate the probabilities of each possible outcome.
-Recognize that the zebras will either all choose to run in a clockwise or counter-clockwise direction to avoid collision.
+Recognize that the zebras will either run in a clockwise or counter-clockwise direction to avoid collision.

 Example